SHARP: Shared State Reduction for Efficient Matching of Sequential Patterns: Design

-To address the design space of state reduction for shared patterns (\S\ref{sec:challenges}), we design \sys's PSD to (i) incorporate how each partial match is shared across different patterns, (ii) efficiently retrieve all partial matches for bespoke shared patterns--based on corresponding sharing schemes, and (iii) efficiently adapt to dynamic changes between partial matches and shared patterns.
+To address the design space (see \S\ref{sec:challenges}) of state reduction for shared patterns, we design \sys's PSD to (i) incorporate how each partial match is shared across different patterns, (ii) efficiently retrieve all partial matches for bespoke shared patterns---based on corresponding sharing schemes, and (iii) efficiently adapt to dynamic changes between partial matches and shared patterns.

 To this end, we build bitmap structures to represent the sharing degree of each sub-pattern.
-This reduction in PSD enables CPU bitwise instructions to manage PSD efficiently -- reducing the system overhead of PSD.
-For a pattern \code{$P_i$}, the bitmap for each sub-pattern \code{$SP$} (or each PM $\rho$ in $SP$) is an $n$-bit array \code{\texttt{PSD}($SP$)} (or \code{\texttt{PSD}($\rho$)}), where the $i$-th bit is set to 1 if \code{$SP$} is a sub-pattern of \code{$P_i$}, and 0 otherwise.
+This structure enables CPU bitwise instructions to efficiently manage PSD---reducing the system overhead of PSD.
+For a pattern \code{$P_i$}, the bitmap for each sub-pattern \code{$SP$} (and each PM $\rho$ in $SP$) is an $n$-bit array \code{\texttt{PSD}($SP$)} (and \code{\texttt{PSD}($\rho$)}), where the $i$-th bit is set to 1 if \code{$SP$} is a sub-pattern of \code{$P_i$}, and 0 otherwise.